 Workflows tend to be unique to every organization.
 Each company creates and releases products in its own fashion.
-That's why it's important to use tools that are capable of supporting your own way of working, instead of struggling to do it the other way around.
+That's why it's essential to use tools that are capable of supporting your way of working instead of struggling to do it the other way around.

-What if different teams, projects, and departments in your organizations all have their own specific workflows?
+What if different teams, projects, and departments in your organization all have their own specific workflows?
 You need a platform that supports all of them.

-Custom workflows let everyone within your company structure their work processes so they can move faster, and everyone knows where things stand.
+Custom workflows let everyone within your company structure their work processes to move faster, and know where things stand.
 With custom workflows, you can create flows for everything from approval processes to bug tracking to content development and more.

 When to use a custom workflow

-Unless you run only simply projects that follow standard workflows or you’re new to developing project processes and are willing to build them around the limitations of your software, you need to be able to customize your project management software workflows.
+Unless you only run simple projects that follow standard workflows or you’re new to developing project processes and are willing to build them around the limitations of your software, you need to be able to customize your project management software workflows.

-You may wonder if you can just avoid workflows altogether and create work around scenarios using chains of tasks instead.
+You may wonder if you can avoid workflows altogether and create work-around scenarios using chains of tasks instead.
 While this is possible, it’s also very inefficient, especially if your projects ever include either of the following two scenarios:

 1. Collaborative production

-If you're producing products or deliverables where the final outcome relies on input from multiple people, custom workflows enable you to schedule work more efficiently than using a simple chain of tasks.
+Suppose you're producing products or deliverables where the final outcome relies on input from multiple people.
+In that case, custom workflows enable you to schedule work more efficiently than using a simple chain of tasks.

-With a chain of tasks, you would have to attach your version of a file to a task, mark it complete, and notify the next person in line.
-Then the next person would be forced to go back to the previous task, download your file, edit it, attach it to their own task, mark their task complete, and notify the next person.
+With a chain of tasks, you would have to attach your version of a file to a task, mark it as complete, and notify the next person in line.
+The next person would then be forced to go back to the previous task, download your file, edit it, attach it to their own task, mark their task complete, and notify the next person.
 And so on.

-As you can quickly see, this creates a lot of wasted time and can quickly eat into your storage space as you have to attach files to every task.
+As you can see, this creates a lot of wasted time and can quickly eat into your storage space.

 By using a workflow, you only need to change the custom status of a single task and assign it to the next person who needs to work on it.
 This process enables you to use a file versioning feature to consolidate all of the work files and versions in a single location, thus streamlining your overall workflow.

-Similarly, any notes, comments, or information saved in the description field that other collaborators may need to know will be easier to find, modify, and respond to when they're preserved in a single task.
+Similarly, any notes, comments, or information saved in the description field will be easier to find, modify, and respond to when they're preserved in a single task.

 You don't want people to spend time searching through multiple tasks, reading duplicate descriptions, and trying to figure out which comments are still relevant or have not yet been responded to.

-With custom workflows, you can ensure all pertinent information is consolidated and attached to one single task, which enables more efficient collaboration.
+With custom workflows, you can ensure all pertinent information is consolidated and attached to one task, enabling more efficient collaboration.

 2. Cyclical reviews

-Let’s face it, the review process is often not a straight line from creator to reviewer to completion.
-Often, once the reviewer receives a file, product, or other deliverable, they have to return it to the creator for clarification or rework before they approve it.
+Let’s face it; the review process is often not a straight line from creator to reviewer to completion.
+Often, once the reviewer receives a file, product, or another deliverable, they have to return it to the creator for clarification or rework before they approve it.

-When you don’t know if a product will be returned to a creator once or five times, how can you build this cycle into your project?
-If you’re relying on the creation of single tasks instead of workflows, the answer is that you can’t.
+When you don’t know if a product will be returned to a creator once or even five times, how can you build this cycle into your project?
+If you’re relying on creating single tasks instead of workflows, the answer is that you can’t.

-Either the back-and-forth will happen outside of the system, which means you lose visibility and accountability, or you’ll continuously need to modify your schedule and add in those new tasks.
+Either the back-and-forth will happen outside of the system, losing visibility and accountability, or you’ll continuously need to modify your schedule and add in those new tasks.